tre-cool-beans/nozama-back-end/README.md

 1. Unzip and rename the template directory.
 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Move into the new project and `git init`.
-1. Replace all instances of `'express-api-template'` with your app name.
+1. Replace all instances of `'nozama-api'` with your app name.
 This includes `package.json`, various debugger configurations, and the MongoDB store.
 1. Install dependencies with `npm install`.